Demographic history of Scotland

 The demographic history of Scotland includes all aspects of population history in what is now Scotland.
-Scotland may have been first occupied in the last interglacial period (130,000–70,000 BC), but the earliest surviving archaeological evidence of human settlement is of Mesolithic hunter-gatherer encampments.
+The earliest surviving archaeological evidence of human settlement is of Mesolithic hunter-gatherer encampments.
 These suggest a highly mobile boat-using people, probably with a very low density of population.
 Neolithic farming brought permanent settlements dating from 3500 BC, and greater concentrations of population.
 Evidence of hillforts and other buildings suggest a growing settled population.
-Changes in the scale of woodland indicates that the Roman invasions from the first century AD had a negative impact on the native population.
+Changes in the extent of woodland indicates that the Roman invasions from the first century AD had a negative impact on the native population.

 There are almost no written sources from which to reconstruct the demography of early medieval Scotland.
 This was probably a high fertility, high mortality society, similar to developing countries in the modern world.
 The population may have grown from half a million to a million by the mid-fourteenth century when the Black Death reached the country.
 It may then have fallen to as low as half a million by the end of the fifteenth century.
 Roughly half lived north of the River Tay and perhaps 10 per cent in the burghs that grew up in the later medieval period.
 Inflation in prices, indicating greater demand, suggests that the population continued to grow until the late sixteenth century, when it probably levelled off.
 It began to grow again in the relative stability of the late seventeenth century.
 The earliest reliable evidence suggests a population of 1.2 million in 1681.
 This was probably reduced by the "seven ill years" of the 1690s, which caused severe famine and depopulation, particularly in the north.
 The first national census was conducted in 1755, and showed the population of Scotland as 1,265,380.
 By then four towns had populations of over 10,000, with the capital, Edinburgh, the largest with 57,000 inhabitants.